History of Robert F. Kennedy in Timeline

 On December 5, 1963, after President Kennedy was interred in Arlington Cemetery, his two infants, Patrick Bouvier Kennedy and Arabella, were buried next to him in a private ceremony.

-December 1963: Expansion of the Civil Rights Division
+December 1963: Expansion of the Justice Department Civil Rights Division

 1963: Birth of Christopher Kennedy

-In 1963, Christopher Kennedy, the eighth child of Robert and Ethel Kennedy, was born.
+In 1963, Christopher Kennedy, Robert and Ethel Kennedy's eighth child, was born.

-In 1963, Kennedy spoke against including Communists in coalition governments, though Kennedy's subject was Germany, not Vietnam
+In 1963, Kennedy made remarks saying he was against including Communists in coalition governments (though Kennedy's subject was Germany, not Vietnam).

-Until John F. Kennedy's assassination in 1963, Robert Kennedy served as one of his closest advisors.
-Kennedy played a pivotal role in shaping policy and decision-making during this period.
+Until John F. Kennedy's assassination in 1963, Robert F. Kennedy served as John's closest advisor.

 March 4, 1964: Hoffa Convicted of Bribery

-On March 4, 1964, Jimmy Hoffa was convicted in Chattanooga, Tennessee, of attempted bribery of a grand juror during his 1962 conspiracy trial in Nashville.
-He was sentenced to eight years in prison and a $10,000 fine.
+On March 4, 1964, Hoffa was convicted in Chattanooga, Tennessee, of attempted bribery of a grand juror and sentenced to eight years in prison and a $10,000 fine.
+Kennedy issued congratulatory messages to the three prosecutors.

-In April 1964, a Gallup poll reported Robert Kennedy as the vice-presidential choice of 47 percent of Democratic voters.
-Adlai Stevenson and Hubert Humphrey followed with 18 and 10 percent, respectively.
+An April 1964 Gallup poll indicated that Robert Kennedy was the vice-presidential choice of 47 percent of Democratic voters.

-June 1964: Offer to be Ambassador to South Vietnam
+June 1964: Offer to become U.S. ambassador to South Vietnam

-July 1964: Johnson's statement ruling out cabinet members
+July 1964: Johnson rules out cabinet members as running mates

 July 26, 1964: Hoffa Convicted of Conspiracy and Fraud

-On July 26, 1964, while on bail, Jimmy Hoffa was convicted in a second trial in Chicago, on one count of conspiracy and three counts of mail and wire fraud for improper use of the Teamsters' pension fund, and sentenced to five years in prison.
+On July 26, 1964, while on bail during his appeal, Hoffa was convicted in a second trial held in Chicago on counts of conspiracy and fraud for improper use of the Teamsters' pension fund, and sentenced to five years in prison.

 September 1964: End of Attorney General Tenure

-In September 1964, Robert F. Kennedy concluded his tenure as the United States Attorney General.
-Following this, he pursued other political opportunities, including running for U.S. Senate.
+Robert F. Kennedy's tenure as the 64th United States Attorney General came to an end in September 1964.
+After this, he pursued other political ambitions.

-September 27, 1964: Statement on Warren Commission Report
+September 27, 1964: Statement on the Warren Commission report

-In 1964, Robert F. Kennedy collaborated with Presidents Kennedy and Johnson to create the Civil Rights Act of 1964, aiming to end Jim Crow laws.
-He worked with Senator Hubert Humphrey and Senate Minority Leader Everett Dirksen, securing a deal in May to achieve a two-thirds majority in the Senate to end debate.
-Kennedy also cautioned against overlooking racial tensions in the North, advocating for local efforts to address racial issues.
+In 1964, Robert Kennedy collaborated with Presidents Kennedy and Johnson to create the Civil Rights Act of 1964.
+Throughout the spring of 1964, he worked with Senator Hubert Humphrey and Senate Minority Leader Everett Dirksen to find language that would gain Republican support to overwhelm the Southern Democrats' filibuster.
+In May, a deal was secured to obtain the two-thirds majority in the Senate required to end debate.
+Kennedy warned that racial tensions were not limited to the South, observing de facto segregation in the North.

 1964: Reviewing the Economic Opportunity Act

-Until 1964, Robert F. Kennedy and his wife maintained their legal residence in Hyannis Port, Massachusetts, on Cape Cod.
+Until 1964, Robert Kennedy and his family maintained their legal residence in Hyannis Port, Massachusetts on Cape Cod.

-In January 1965, Robert F. Kennedy began his term as a U.S. Senator from New York.
-This role allowed him to further his political career and advocate for his policy agenda.
+In January 1965, Robert F. Kennedy became a U.S. Senator from New York.
+This role further solidified his position in American politics.

 February 1965: Bothered by Bombing of North Vietnam

-In February 1965, Robert F. Kennedy was bothered by the beginning of the bombing of North Vietnam, but he did not want to appear antagonistic toward President Johnson's agenda at the time.
+In February 1965, Kennedy was bothered by the beginning of the bombing of North Vietnam, but he did not wish to appear antagonistic toward the president's agenda.

-In May 1965, Robert F. Kennedy co-sponsored S.1592, a bill proposed by President Johnson and sponsored by Senator Thomas J. Dodd, aimed at placing federal restrictions on mail-order gun sales.
-Kennedy argued that the bill would save lives and prevent grief by keeping deadly weapons away from those who should not have them.
+In May 1965, Kennedy co-sponsored S.1592, a bill proposed by President Johnson and Senator Dodd, which aimed to introduce federal restrictions on mail-order gun sales.
+Kennedy advocated for the bill, emphasizing the need to treat deadly weapons with responsibility to prevent deaths and grief.

-In June 1965, Robert F. Kennedy delivered a speech in the Senate on nuclear proliferation, drawing a large audience.
-This event highlighted his growing influence but also underscored his transition from a presidential advisor to a senator among many.
+In June 1965, Robert F. Kennedy delivered a speech in the Senate on nuclear proliferation, drawing a large audience of over 50 senators.
+This event highlighted his early influence in Congress due to his connection to President Kennedy.

-In December 1965, Robert F. Kennedy advised Defense Secretary Robert McNamara to counsel President Johnson to declare a ceasefire in Vietnam, a bombing pause over North Vietnam, and to consider Algeria as a mediator for peace talks.
+In December 1965, Robert Kennedy advised Defense Secretary Robert McNamara to counsel Johnson to declare a ceasefire in Vietnam, a bombing pause over North Vietnam, and to take up an offer by Algeria to serve as an "honest broker" in peace talks.

 1965: Birth of Maxwell Kennedy

-In 1965, Maxwell Kennedy, the ninth child of Robert and Ethel Kennedy, was born.
+In 1965, Maxwell Kennedy, Robert and Ethel Kennedy's ninth child, was born.

 1965: Purchase of Manhattan Apartment